sub-arjun/OMNI-JOE/README.md

 #### Server setup:

-You'll need to use Python 3.12 because of some dependencies.
-On a Mac, the easiest way to get it is to `brew install python@3.12`.
+You'll need to use Python version 3.10, 3.11, or 3.12 because of various dependencies.
+On a Mac, the easiest thing to do is `brew install python@3.12`.

 ```bash
 cd server